hamishwillee/content/files/en-us/web/api/sanitizer/get/index.md

 #### Results

-The output is logged below.
+The default sanitizer configuration is logged below.
 Note that the default configuration is quite big, allowing many elements and attributes.

 {{EmbedLiveSample("Getting the default sanitizer","100","480px")}}